 Because IPAs have such a brief window of freshness, clubs are obligated to keep a much closer eye on stock than they would with other beer styles, and members simply need to consume their orders in a timely manner.
-With the latter in mind, if you love hoppy brews and are game to go through your cans or bottles relatively quickly, an IPA club might be perfect for you.
+With the latter in mind, if you love hoppy brews and are game to go through your cans or bottles relatively quickly, an IPA of the month club might be perfect for you.
 Here, we explore a select few of the best on the market.

 Craft Beer Kings, a Los Angeles-based retailer, and beer club is perhaps the most well-rounded in the game.
 The online shop’s selection is impressive—you can peruse a boatload of different beers, including Hazy IPAs, Sours, Dark Beer, and more—and the variety doesn’t end there.

-On the subscription front, Craft Beer Kings offers almost a dozen different themed clubs that together cater to every kind of craft beer enthusiast out there, and you’ll find IPAs in at least four of them.
+On the subscription front, Craft Beer Kings offers 10 different themed boxes that together cater to every kind of craft beer enthusiast out there, and you’ll find IPAs in several of them.
 Whether you opt for the general IPA club or Hazy IPAs, or a combination box (choose from the IPAs and Sours or Stouts and IPAs monthly subscription plan), you know you’ll be getting a fresh and fun assortment of 16-ounce cans each month based on your tastes.